For many years, display ads have been my go-to when it comes to generating revenue for my business.

 So some of you are probably saying, “Okay, this is great.
 I’ve got Google Adsense and Media.net, so I should probably test them.
 Now, how do I go about doing that?”

-The first thing I want to say is that, if you have over 10,000 page views per month, or if you’re just hitting 10,000 page views per month, then yes, go ahead and test these two different platforms against each other.
+The first thing I want to say is that, if you have over 5,000 page views per month, test both of them using Ad Inserter.

 Placements of ads are important—A/B test in the same places and look for CPM